k98kurz/CRDTs/docs.md

 Returns the int index of the item in the list returned by read().
 Raises ValueError if the item is not present.

-##### `append(item: SerializableType, writer: SerializableType, /, *, inject: dict = {}, update_class: Type[StateUpdateProtocol] = StateUpdate) -> tuple[StateUpdateProtocol]:`
+##### `append(item: SerializableType, writer: SerializableType, /, *, inject: dict = {}, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`

-Creates, applies, and returns a tuple of update_class objects (StateUpdates by default) that append the item to the end of the list returned by read().
+Creates, applies, and returns an update_class (StateUpdate by default) that appends the item to the end of the list returned by read().
 The RGAItemWrapper will be in the data attribute at index 1.
 Raises TypeError for invalid item, writer, or update_class.
-Note that this will always return a tuple with only one update_class, but it is a tuple for consistency with the ListProtocol.

-##### `remove(index: int, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> tuple[StateUpdateProtocol]:`
+##### `remove(index: int, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`

-Creates, applies, and returns a tuple of update_class objects (StateUpdates by default) that remove the item at the index in the list returned by read().
+Creates, applies, and returns an update_class (StateUpdate by default) that removes the item at the index in the list returned by read().
 Raises ValueError if the index is out of bounds or TypeError if index is not an int.

 ##### `delete(item: RGAItemWrapper, /, *, inject: dict = {}, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`